mikependon/RepoDB.NET/pages/classes/classexpression.md

 ## ClassExpression

-This is a helper class used for extracting class object via `Linq.Expressions`.
+This is a helper class used for extracting class objects via `Linq.Expressions`.
 The operations residing on this class are all pre-compiled operations.

 ##### GetEntitiesPropertyValues

 This method is used to get the data entities property values.
 The result is an array of generic type `TResult`.

-Let us say you have an array of model `Person`, the the code below would extract all the values of the `Id` property.
+Let us say you have an array of model `Person`, then the code below would extract all the values of the `Id` property.

 ```csharp
 var people = GetPeople(); // As a given variable